cytoscape/py4cytoscape/doc/concepts.rst

 For context, py4cytoscape functions (e.g., ``open_session()``, ``save_session()``
 and ``export_image()``) access files in either Cytoscape's current working directory or in a location given by a full path.
-When a non-Notebook Python workflow starts, its working directory is the Python kernels working directory, which may contain user data files.
+When a non-Notebook Python workflow starts, its working directory is the Python kernel's working directory, which may contain user data files.
 Calls to py4cytoscape functions may contain paths relative to this directory, or may be full paths on the Cytoscape workstation.

 Full paths work well only as long as the workflow executes on the same workstation as